beyond88/waregenie/README.md

 <strong>Inventory Management:</strong>

--   Track and manage inventory levels in real-time.
+-   Track and manage inventory levels in real time.
 -   Organize items by category, SKU, or other customizable attributes.
 -   Support barcode scanning and RFID technology for efficient inventory tracking.